himanshuo/life-of-learning/articles/OS/lecture_12.md

 * the current state of process

-SKIP ch6.
+SKIP ch6 and.
-going to do ch7.
+going to do ch8.

-ch 7 - memory management
+ch 8 - memory management

 logical-to-physical address binding/assignment